JohnnyPol/Pi_Cluster-ECE_NTUA_2024-2025/docs/index.md

 - Every time we tried to install any package with apt we got messages like this: `/usr/bin/mandb: fopen /var/cache/man/zh_CN/42094: Permission denied` at the end of the output. **Fix**: changed permissions: `sudo chown -R root:man /var/cache/man` and `sudo chmod -R g+w /var/cache/man`
 - `flash-kernel` package always failed so we removed it since with boot from the network and not from sd card `apt remove flash-kernel`
 - There are still some issues with `initramfs-tools` package **unsolved**

+ ### Upgrade - Problems
+ The initial setup establishes a compressed code of Linux kernel of vmlinuz-6.8.0-1010-raspi.
+This was altered due to a **sudo apt upgrade** in the login node and the softlinks changed to vmlinuz-6.8.0-1020-raspi which was not an executable file.
+This was detected by journalctl and  inspecting the log files.
+So in order to fix this issue we gave the necessary rigths so as to make the new compressed kernel code by the
+ command **sudo chmod 755 vmlinuz-6.8.0-1020-raspi**.
+Then we reboot the pis and the problem was fixed.